Impact event

 Throughout recorded history, hundreds of Earth impacts (and exploding bolides) have been reported, with some occurrences causing deaths, injuries, property damage, or other significant localised consequences.
-One of the best-known recorded events in modern times was the Tunguska event, which occurred in Siberia, Russia, in 1908.
+One of the best-known events recorded in modern times was the Tunguska event, which occurred in 1908 in a very sparsely populated part of Siberia, Russia.
 The 2013 Chelyabinsk meteor event is the only known such incident in modern times to result in numerous injuries.
 Its meteor is the largest recorded object to have encountered the Earth since the Tunguska event.
 The Comet Shoemaker–Levy 9 impact provided the first direct observation of an extraterrestrial collision of Solar System objects, when the comet broke apart and collided with Jupiter in July 1994.
 An extrasolar impact was observed in 2013, when a massive terrestrial planet impact was detected around the star ID8 in the star cluster NGC 2547 by NASA's Spitzer Space Telescope and confirmed by ground observations.
 Impact events have been a plot and background element in science fiction.

 In April 2018, the B612 Foundation reported: "It's 100 percent certain we'll be hit [by a devastating asteroid], but we're not 100 percent certain when."
 Also in 2018, physicist Stephen Hawking considered in his final book Brief Answers to the Big Questions that an asteroid collision was the biggest threat to the planet.
 In June 2018, the US National Science and Technology Council warned that America is unprepared for an asteroid impact event, and has developed and released the "National Near-Earth Object Preparedness Strategy Action Plan" to better prepare.
 According to expert testimony in the United States Congress in 2013, NASA would require at least five years of preparation before a mission to intercept an asteroid could be launched.
 On 26 September 2022, the Double Asteroid Redirection Test demonstrated the deflection of an asteroid.
 It was the first such experiment to be carried out by humankind and was considered to be highly successful.
 The orbital period of the target body was changed by 32 minutes.
 The criterion for success was a change of more than 73 seconds.